Updated: Apr 3

 But wait, what is family cloth you ask?

 Family cloth is probably what you’re imaging in your head!
 Instead of using toilet paper, use cloth instead.
 You can designate a specific colour for each family member, and create a system for clean and dirty cloths in your bathroom.
 If you’re interested in this idea, you should totally check out this video from The Fairly Local Vegan on YouTube.
+You might also like a Kula Cloth!

 A bidet on the other hand, uses water to wash your bits instead of toilet paper.
 This is actually quite common in many parts of the world, but less so in North America.
 I grew up with one in our bathroom because I lived abroad growing up, although I never used it for its actual purpose – and hopefully I don’t offend or gross anyone out here, but it was REALLY convenient to wash dirty little feet in (oh well!).